NASA bumps 2 astronauts from upcoming flight to give Starliner crew a ride home in February

 Playing it safe, agency managers decided on Aug.
 24 to keep Wilmore and Williams on board the station for an extended stay and to bring the Boeing spacecraft back to Earth by remote control.
 That left Crew Dragon as the only ship available to take Wilmore and Williams back to Earth.

 The Starliner is now expected to undock from the space station on Sept.
-6, setting up an uncrewed landing at White Sands, N.M., late that night.
+6, setting up an uncrewed landing at White Sands, New Mexico, late that night.

 The Crew 9 launch is the first step in a complex sequence of flights to replace the station's seven long-duration crew members with a fresh set of astronauts and cosmonauts.